ccattuto/tinyqv-full-peripheral-vgaconsole/docs/info.md

 ## What it does

 The peripheral provides a 10x3 character VGA console supporting printable ASCII characters (32-126).
 The 10x3 text buffer is memory-mapped, hence it is possible to set individual characters using simple writes to the peripheral's registers.
+Non-printable ASCII codes are displayed as a filled block.

 ## Register map

-The 10x3 character buffer is exposed via registers `CHAR0` to `CHAR29`.
-When writing to a register, only the lowest 7 bits of the written value are processed.
+- The 10x3 character buffer is exposed via registers `CHAR0` to `CHAR29`.
+When writing to these registers, only the lowest 7 bits of the written value are processed.
+- `TXTCOL` controls the text color (6 bits, 2 bits per channel, BBGGRR order).
+Bit 7 control text transparency: text color is ORed with background color when bit 7 is set.
+- `BGCOL` controls the background color (6 bits, 2 bits per channel, BBGGRR order).
+- `VGA' is read-only register providing access to VGA timing signals (vsync and hsync).
+Transitions to 1 of these signals are latched in bits 2 and 3 (vsync_latched, hsync_latched), which are cleared on reading the register.

 | Address | Name   | Access | Description                                                         |
 |---------|--------|--------|---------------------------------------------------------------------|